-Note to Agency. be sure to complete an Appendix B for the incorporated material and include a link to it if the intent is to incorporate it by reference.
-It does not appear to be listed.

-- (1) No utility shall permit a welder to make any pipeline weld unless the welder has qualified by destructive testing within the preceding 63 months, but at least once every 5 calendar years in accordance with 49 C.F.R. § 192.7 and Appendix C to Part 192; - (2) Utilities shall verify that any welder originally qualified under an earlier edition of Section 6 of American Petroleum Institute Standard 1104, Welding of Pipelines and Related Facilities (API 1104), as referenced in 49 C.F.R. § 192.7, shall be certified by the referenced edition; - (3) En 506.01(d)(1) and (2) shall not apply to those portions of LNG facilities or propane storage facilities that are not subject to 49 C.F.R.
-Part 192; and - (4) No utility shall permit a welder to weld with a particular welding process unless the welder has engaged in welding with that process within the preceding 6 calendar months.
-Utilities shall verify that a welder who has not engaged in welding with that process within the preceding 6 calendar months is requalified for that process as set forth in (1) and (2) above. - (e) In addition to the above requirements, the operator shall ensure that all welds are visually inspected by a welding inspector qualified in accordance with API 1104, section 8.3, and that welds are evaluated consistent with API 1104, section 9, as referenced in 49 C.F.R. § 192.7. - (f) For projects that include welds on any pipeline main or transmission line operating at pressures greater than 60 pounds per square inch gauge (psig), or welds at a service and main interface or a service and transmission line interface operating at such pressures, or any welding project involving a pressure regulator station, the operator shall: - (1) Conduct a non-destructive field test on at least 10 percent of welds completed for a project that consists of at least 10 welds; or - (2) Conduct a non-destructive field test on at least one weld for projects that include 5 to 9 welds. - (g) Non-destructive tests shall include but not be limited to radiographic, magnetic particle, liquid penetrant, or ultrasonic tests, but shall not include visual inspection, and shall be evaluated using the criteria set forth in API 1104, section 9, as referenced in 49 C.F.R. § 192.7. - (h) If any weld fails a non-destructive test, that weld shall be repaired and retested, and the utility shall perform non-destructive tests on no less than 50 percent of all welds for that project.
-Upon additional failures, the utility shall repair the failed welds and perform non-destructive tests on 100 percent of all welds for that project. - (i) En 506.01(e), (f), (g) and (h) shall not apply to those portions of LNG facilities or propane storage facilities that are not subject to 49 C.F.R.
-Part 192. - (j) Inspection of Materials as required by 49 C.F.R § 192.307 and Repair of Pipe as required by 49 C.F.R. § 192.311 shall be applicable to all plastic pipelines including services. - (k) A utility shall ensure the periodic inspection and calibration of all equipment, used in construction, operations, and maintenance activities where improper calibration or failure to inspect could impact its performance.
+(1) No utility shall permit a welder to make any pipeline weld unless the welder has qualified by destructive testing within the preceding 63 months, but at least once every 5 calendar years in accordance with 49 C.F.R. § 192.7 and Appendix C to Part 192;

+(2) Utilities shall verify that any welder originally qualified under an earlier edition of Section 6 of American Petroleum Institute Standard 1104, Welding of Pipelines and Related Facilities (API 1104), as referenced in 49 C.F.R. § 192.7, as found in Appendix B, shall be certified by the referenced edition;

+(3) En 506.01(d)(1) and (2) shall not apply to those portions of LNG facilities or propane storage facilities that are not subject to 49 C.F.R.
+Part 192; and

+(4) No utility shall permit a welder to weld with a particular welding process unless the welder has engaged in welding with that process within the preceding 6 calendar months.
+Utilities shall verify that a welder who has not engaged in welding with that process within the preceding 6 calendar months is requalified for that process as set forth in (1) and (2) above.

+(e) In addition to the above requirements, the operator shall ensure that all welds are visually inspected by a welding inspector qualified in accordance with API 1104, section 8.3, and that welds are evaluated consistent with API 1104, section 9, as referenced in 49 C.F.R. § 192.7.

+(f) For projects that include welds on any pipeline main or transmission line operating at pressures greater than 60 pounds per square inch gauge (psig), or welds at a service and main interface or a service and transmission line interface operating at such pressures, or any welding project involving a pressure regulator station, the operator shall:

+(1) Conduct a non-destructive field test on at least 10 percent of welds completed for a project that consists of at least 10 welds; or

+(2) Conduct a non-destructive field test on at least one weld for projects that include 5 to 9 welds.

+(g) Non-destructive tests shall include but not be limited to radiographic, magnetic particle, liquid penetrant, or ultrasonic tests, but shall not include visual inspection, and shall be evaluated using the criteria set forth in API 1104, section 9, as referenced in 49 C.F.R. § 192.7.

+(h) If any weld fails a non-destructive test, that weld shall be repaired and retested, and the utility shall perform non-destructive tests on no less than 50 percent of all welds for that project.
+Upon additional failures, the utility shall repair the failed welds and perform non-destructive tests on 100 percent of all welds for that project.

+(i) En 506.01(e), (f), (g) and (h) shall not apply to those portions of LNG facilities or propane storage facilities that are not subject to 49 C.F.R.
+Part 192.

+(j) "Inspection of materials" as required by 49 C.F.R § 192.307 and "Repair of pipe" as required by 49 C.F.R § 192.311 shall be applicable to all plastic pipelines including services.

+(k) A utility shall ensure the periodic inspection and calibration of all equipment, used in construction, operations, and maintenance activities where improper calibration or failure to inspect could impact its performance.
 Equipment calibrations shall be in accordance with the frequencies defined in the manufacturers' procedures and specifications.

-Edit.
-If these are titles, use quotation marks.
-Otherwise, use low case.